Everest Base Camp Guide Service Only 12 Days

 • Acclimatisation Strategy: Understand the basics of acclimatisation.
 We deliberately do not rush the ascent – remember, reaching base camp in fewer than 7–8 days from Lukla is dangerous.

 • Gear Preparation is crucial.
-Pack your necessary gear like layers, hiking boots, warm jackets, etc.
+Pack the gear you need, such as layers, hiking boots, and warm jackets.

 • Mental Preparation is key.
 Go in with a positive attitude and flexibility.